 Step 3.
 Create an Account in Harvard’s Applicant Portal

 Start your online application by creating an account in the Applicant Portal.
-Let’s go back to our example in applying for the MS Data Science program.
-To apply, it will direct you to the Harvard Griffin GSAS portal.
-Create an account and be sure that all your inputted information is correct.
+For example, to apply to the SM Data Science program, select “Engineering and Applied Sciences” as your program choice and “SM Data Science” in the area of study menu.
+Create an account and make sure all information you enter is correct.

 Step 4.
 Complete Your Online Application and Apply Early

-Apply as early as possible!
-Completing your online application may take time as it may require you to submit several documents and information you have yet to obtain.
+Apply as early as possible.
+Completing your online application may take time because you may need to submit several documents and pieces of information.
 Set a timeframe for completing the documents.
-Once you get hold of all the requirements, upload and thoroughly review your application before hitting the submit button.
+Once you have all the requirements, upload them and thoroughly review your application before submitting it.
+Harvard Griffin GSAS does not accept mailed materials for degree applications.

 Application Requirements for Graduate Program